creepingbam/UnetsCoin/README.md

-UnetsCoin is gona take over Bitcoin and Etherium
+UnetsCoin is gonna take over Bitcoin and Etherium